 One of the big shows of power on Bob’s part comes not in an action sequence but in a dialogue-free romantic beat that revolves around some superhero slow-dancing.
 Placed in the middle of a quite broad and silly scene in a quite broad and silly film, it’s a touching moment that recalls the romance of Richard Donner’s take on Superman and doesn’t over-egg it.

-Shortly after, there’s a scene that touches base with the whole great power and great responsibility thing.
-There’s a sprawling auto accident set-up that relies not on Bob’s ability to tear car doors off like unwrapping a Twix or blowing out fires with super-breath, but rather being there for people when they need you.
+Shortly after, there’s a scene that touches base with the conflict of great power and great responsibility in these movies.
+During a major auto accident, Bob isn’t needed for his ability to easily tear off car doors or blow out fires with super-breath.
+It’s just about being there for people when they need you.
 Even on your day off.

-It’s a genuinely moving moment, coming not too long after the slow dance moment, and taken together, these beats elevate a light-hearted mockumentary into something unique.
+It’s a genuinely moving moment, coming not too long after the slow dancing bit, and taken together, these beats elevate a light-hearted mockumentary into something unique.
 It’s a tricky tightrope to walk but Bob remains both a funny and melancholic figure throughout the film.

-Like Theresa, we’re deliberately talking around these bits, but mostly to avoid spoiling them if you haven’t seen it.
-In the broader context of superhero movies released in the same year though, SuperBob arguably holds its own against the box-office behemoths of the genre.
+Like Theresa, we’re deliberately talking around these details, but mostly to avoid spoiling them if you haven’t seen it.
+In the broader context of superhero movies released in the same year though, SuperBob holds its own against the box-office behemoths of the genre.

 SuperBob has got that covered though, and all in the course of a light-hearted mockumentary about a superhero with a rubbish work-life balance.
 With its talking-head interviews and its romantic finale, it’s more When Harry Met Sally than When Batman Punched Superman, and it still puts its perspective on superheroes across coherently and charmingly.